museui/muse-ui/src-docs/views/components/avatar/README_EN.md

 ## Avatar

-avatar component, to show the user avatar or some brief text and icon.
+The avatar component, is used to show the user's avatar or some brief text and icon.

 ### Examples